1024mb/fdroid_metadata_generator/README.md

   the [official documentation][3].
 * **Icon_Relations**: Dict containing the relation between the directory name (key/left) and the icon size ( value/right).
 Icons are squares so only the one number is needed.
-* **Regex_Patterns**: Dict containing the regex search patterns for data extraction: key/left is name of pattern, value/right is the pattern.
+* **Regex_Patterns**: Dict containing the regex search patterns for data extraction for every supported store: key/left is name of pattern, value/right is the (regex) pattern.

 The default path for the data file is `<path-to-this-program>/data.json`, other path can be specified using `-df`/`--data-file`.